manueljavierlaporta-tech/manueljavierlaporta-tech/README.md

 - **Bachelor's Degree in Computer Engineering** (In the making...)
   *Argentine University of Business, Buenos Aires*

+## 📖 Books

+So far, these are the books I've fully read (about programming, of course):
+  1. Relational Systems Corporation.
+(2001). *Structured Query Language* (Version 1.2).
+Relational Systems Corporation.

 ## 📫 Get in Touch